 Programs for High School Students:

 - The Pre-College Program in American History immerses rising high school juniors, seniors, and first-year college students in a three-week history course taught "on-site" at the abundant museums and historic places in eastern Virginia.
-Students earn 3 college credits from William & Mary which are transferable to other colleges and universities.
+Students earn college credit from William & Mary which they can transfer to other colleges and universities.

 Programs for College and Graduate Students:

 The Program in Material Culture & Public History is a seven-course certificate program that combines museum internships, material culture field schools, and course work in American history and public history.
 It is open to all William & Mary students.